zoltantoth0409/liferay-portal/readme/JSDOC_GUIDELINES.markdown

     wrap subsequent paragraphs with paragraph tags.
 13. Wrap JSDoc at 80 columns.

 Terrific!
 You're off to a great start to writing JSDoc.
-The following sections describe the most important aspects of writing STATE object comments and STATE property comments, using the JSDoc Formatter, and submitting your contributions.

 ## JSDoc Linking